• Skip to primary navigation

 Jump to Recipe Print Recipe

-Fudgy gooey dark chocolate goodness, let's make some healthy brownie cookies!
-You only need 1 bowl to make these cookies!
-These cookies are eggless (just like my chewy oatmeal cookies), using a banana to replace what an egg would do!
+Fudgy, gooey, dark chocolate goodness - let's make some healthy chocolate brownie cookies!
+You only need 1 bowl to make these cookies.
+No eggs are needed, just like my chewy oatmeal cookies where we use a banana to replace what an egg would do!

 Brownies cookies stacked and cooling on a rack.